wisq/minecraft-scripts/README.md

 Monitoring
 ----------

 To monitor your server, you can run `mix run bin/monitor.exs` along with any necessary options.
-(Try the `--help` option for details).
+(Try the `--help` option for details.)

 The monitoring script issues informational commands to the Minecraft server, then parses the output and sends the results to [Datadog](http://datadoghq.com).
 They assume you have a Datadog agent already running on your machine.
 If you don't, they'll sit there running their commands, but the output will go nowhere.